hichemfantar/spotify-profile/README.md

 This project was forked from [Spotify Profile by Brittany Chiang](https://github.com/bchiang7/spotify-profile).

+Moved from Reach Router to React Router
+Updated dependencies to latest versions
+Moved server state management to React Query

 Built with a bunch of things, but to name a few:

 - [Spotify Web API](https://developer.spotify.com/documentation/web-api/)